 Language: Spanish is the official language of Costa Rica.
 Many Costa Ricans that work in tourism, whether as a guide, receptionist, or waiter, typically speak at least some English and can help you with your inquiries.

 Currency: The currency in Costa Rica is called colones.
 To compare with the US dollar you will need to check the current exchange rate as this fluctuates daily.
-In August of 2012 the exchange rate was around 500 colones to the dollar.
-US dollars are widely accepted throughout Costa Rica at a fair rate.
-Larger bills such as 50′s and 100′s are typically not accepted in stores so it is best to bring $20 bills or less.
-Traveler’s Checks in US dollars are accepted at many of the lodges and most banks but can be a hassle to use or exchange at times and often at a lower rate.
-You will need your Passport to exchange US dollars or Traveler’s Checks at a bank and also when paying with Traveler’s Checks.
+US dollars are very widely accepted now throughout Costa Rica at a fair rate.
+Larger bills such as 50’s and 100’s are typically not accepted in stores so it is best to bring $20 bills or less.
+Credit cards are also widely accepted.
+ATM’s are becoming more popular but still not very reliable unless near a larger city or the airport.
+Be sure to have your credit card pin number available for cash advancements with ATM’s (only allowing for 4 digit pins).
+Personal pins of 6 numbers usually do not work.
+You will need your Passport to exchange US dollars at a bank and also when paying with Traveler’s Checks.
 Banks typically have long lines; time much better spent enjoying your vacation!
-No other currency is widely accepted.
-ATM’s accept major credit cards and are available in the cities and larger towns, be sure to have your credit card pin number available for cash advancements.
-The airport departure tax must be paid in cash, either in US dollars or colones.

 Electricity: For chargers, electrical outlets are the same as the USA although 3 prong outlets are not as prevalent.
 Voltage is also the same as the US, 110 Voltage AC at 60 Hertz.